rudeanton/weather-app/README.md

 How to use:

 1. Open index.html in your browser
-2. Enter a city name on the input
+2. Enter a city name in the input
 3. Click "Get weather" to see the weather info